-Boater missing after boat capsizes in Lake Pontchartrain, 5 others rescued Monday evening
+Man's body found after boat capsizes in Lake Pontchartrain, 5 others rescued Monday evening

 Six people were on the 31-foot twin inboard/outboard motorboat when it capsized.
 Eyewitnesses reported seeing the boat flip and begin sinking.

 Five people on the boat were rescued by good Samaritans quickly.
-The 32-year-old man was unaccounted for, authorities said.
+The 32-year-old man was unaccounted for until Monday evening.

 Trending News